CensoredUsername/dynasm-rs/doc/langref.md

 The language used by dynasm-rs is a nasm-dialect.
 The largest difference is that instead of prefixing memory operands with segment registers, segment register overrides are prefixed to the entire instruction.
 Furthermore, it is currently not possible to override the size of the displacement used in memory operands.

 This results in the following syntax for instructions.
-First, zero or more prefixes can be listed (these prefixes can be found in table ???).
+First, zero or more prefixes can be listed (these prefixes can be found in the base units section).
 The instruction mnemnonic is then mentioned, followed by zero or more comma seperated operands.

 ### Operands